 (A) Total Amount.
-For FY 2000, approximately \$55 million is available for the Resident Opportunities and Self Sufficiency Program.
+For FY 2001, approximately \$55 million is available for the Resident Opportunities and Self Sufficiency Program.

 (B) Allocation.
-To the extent that there are a sufficient number of qualified applications, not less than 25 percent of funds available for ROSS shall be provided directly to resident councils, resident organizations, resident management corporations, Intermediary Resident Organizations (IROs), and City-Wide Resident Organizations (CWROs).
+To the extent that there are a sufficient number of qualified applications, not less than 25 percent of funds available for ROSS shall be provided directly to resident councils, resident organizations, resident management corporations, Intermediary Resident Organizations (IROs), Tribes/ TDHEs on behalf of Tribal residents and City-Wide Resident Organizations (CWROs).
 This requirement will be implemented by the awards made to resident organizations for the Technical Assistance/Training Support for Resident Organizations and the Resident Service Delivery Models funding categories.